 Facebook Business Manager has been around for some time now.
 Have you tried it yet?
 Initially, there were a few problems regarding the complexity of the tool.
 Facebook has since managed to iron out a few of those issues and has made the UI more user-friendly.
-But does Facebook Business Manager end up being the solution that it had set out to be?
+But does Facebook Business Manager end up being the solution that it had set out to be that can be of help in implementing your Facebook marketing strategy?
 Let’s find out in our assessment.

 Facebook Business Manager – A Step By Step Guide